Test-Time Anchoring for Discrete Diffusion Posterior Sampling: Experiments

 \subsection{Results on General Inverse Problems}

 Table~\ref{tab:ffhq-imagenet-general-inverse} shows that APS generalizes effectively to more challenging linear (random inpainting, motion deblurring) and nonlinear (HDR, nonlinear blur) inverse problems on FFHQ and ImageNet.
-Unlike prior discrete samplers such as G2D2 and SGDD, which were demonstrated only on limited tasks, APS consistently achieves strong perceptual quality (lower LPIPS) and reconstruction fidelity (higher PSNR).
-For instance, on ImageNet motion deblurring APS-L attains $0.318$ LPIPS and $25.19$ PSNR, substantially outperforming continuous baselines DPS and PSLD.
-Similarly, in nonlinear tasks such as HDR and nonlinear blur, APS delivers sharper, more consistent reconstructions, closing the gap with continuous diffusion while operating within a purely discrete framework.
-These results highlight the broader applicability and robustness of our approach compared to existing discrete diffusion samplers. \Figref{fig:ffhq_inverse_main} shows the qualitative results of general inverse problems.
+Unlike existing methods such as G2D2 and SGDD, which were demonstrated on limited tasks, APS achieves strong perceptual quality (lower LPIPS) and reconstruction fidelity (higher PSNR).
+For instance, on ImageNet motion deblurring APS-L attains $0.318$ LPIPS and $25.19$ PSNR, substantially outperforming continuous baselines DPS and PSLD. \Figref{fig:ffhq_inverse_main} shows the qualitative results.
+In nonlinear tasks such as HDR and nonlinear blur, APS delivers sharper, more consistent reconstructions, closing the gap with continuous diffusion while operating within a purely discrete framework.
+These results highlight the broader applicability and robustness of our approach compared to existing discrete diffusion samplers.